cleesmith/keys2text_proxy/README.md

 1. **Local HTTP Server**
    Keys2Text Proxy starts an HTTP server (default: `http://localhost:8000`) with <br>
-   routes matching the OpenAI API—for example, `/v1/chat/completions`.
+   routes matching the OpenAI API —-for example, `/v1/chat/completions`.

 2. **Request Translation**
    When a request arrives (in OpenAI-compatible format), the proxy translates it to <br>